What insects are being treated?

-These moths are aggressive feeders and can strip the leaves from their host trees (defoliation).
-The damage from this defoliation can cause growth loss, stunted growth, stem deformities and even the death of the tree.
+These moths are aggressive feeders and can strip the needles from their host trees (defoliation).
+The damage from this defoliation can cause growth loss, stem deformities and even the death of the tree.

-Human exposure to airborne Douglas-fir tussock moth hairs, silken threads, and shed skins during large-scale infestations have caused allergic reactions such as skin rash and possible upper respiratory tract symptoms.
-Moth population outbreaks usually occur in low lying areas that are often populated by people.
+Human exposure to airborne Douglas-fir tussock moth hairs, silken threads, and shed skins during large-scale infestations have caused allergic reactions.
+Examples include skin rash and possible upper respiratory tract symptoms.
+Moth population outbreaks usually occur in populated, low-lying areas.
 Exposure can cause discomfort and inconvenience to people who live in affected areas.

 How are these moth populations being controlled?

-Foray 48B® is a water-based product containing a bacterium called Bacillus thuringiensis variety kurstaki (Btk).
-Btk is found naturally in the soil and is known to cause illness in many insect larvae when ingested, including caterpillars of pest species such as the gypsy moth.
+Foray 48BÒ is a water-based product containing a bacterium called Bacillus thuringiensis variety kurstaki (Btk).
+You can find Btk naturally in the soil.
+It only impacts moth and butterfly larvae when ingested, including caterpillars of pest species such as the Lymantria moth (formerly referred to as gypsy moth).
 Larvae are most susceptible to Btk when they are in the early developmental stages.

-Foray 48B® also contains a number of inert (inactive) ingredients that improve the performance of the Btk.
-Many of these ingredients are approved food grade additives.
-No petroleum products are used.
+Foray 48BÒ also contains some inert (inactive) ingredients that improve the Btk performance.
+Many of these ingredients are approved food-grade additives.
+It does not use petroleum products.

 What happens during aerial spraying?